qooxdoo/qooxdoo/docs/core/understanding_properties.md

 As a class developer the easiest solution with the best performance is to define an apply method.
-As a user of a class (the one who creates instances) it is the best to simply attach an event listener to the instance, if such an corresponding event is provided in the property declaration.
+As a user of a class (the one who creates instances) it is the best to simply attach an event listener to the instance, if such a corresponding event is provided in the property declaration.

 ### Defining an apply method